Zaid-Ajaj/the-elmish-book/chapters/elm/using-css.md

         prop.text "Large red text"
     ]
 ```
-Alternatively, you can use the `classes` property to combine a bunch of classes liek the example above:
+Alternatively, you can use the `classes` property to combine a bunch of classes like the example above:
 ```fsharp
 let render state dispatch =
     Html.div [